Selected Director Disqualification Case Updates for January to March 2026

 Respondent(s) Breach(es) Result Remarks

+A director Application for disqualification orders against a former director of an insolvent company under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
+32 (“the Ordinance”) for his breach of the directors’ duties by:-

+(b) failing to ensure due payment of MPF contribution to employees of the company;

 A director Application for disqualification order against a former director of an insolvent company under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
-32 (“the Ordinance”) for her breach of the directors’ duties by:-

-(b) failing to submit a Statement of Affairs of the company; and

-Two directors Application for disqualification order against two former directors of an insolvent company under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
-32 (“the Ordinance”) for their breach of directors’ duties by:-
+32 (“the Ordinance”) for his breach of directors’ duties by:-

-(a) failing to ensure the company’s compliance of the accounting records provisions of the Ordinance and/or the Companies Ordinance, Cap.
+(a) failing to ensure the company’s compliance of the accounting records provisions of the Companies Ordinance, Cap.
 622;

 (c) failing to ensure due payment of MPF contribution to employees of the company; and

-Each of the Respondents were disqualified from acting as a director etc. of a company for a period of 3 years and 6 months.
+The Respondent was disqualified from acting as a director etc. of a company for a period of 3.5 years.
 Case Summary

 Notes: